xavier630/ocean-liners-factorio/README.md

 * Ironclads and paddle steamers cost electric engines
 * Life-vest graphics when swimming
 * Move entities to their own files, eg oil-pumps.lua with the current oil-rig and the new self-sufficient pump.
-* Check pipe collision masks
+* Check pipe collision masks with Squakthrough
-* Inventory Groups for items.
+* Biter bases spawning with RSO, No oil with RSO
+* Separate Mod that just offers swimming
+* Tanker ships based on railtanker - could fill from an ocean tank.

 #Needed Graphics